JCWasmx86/MesonLSP_vala/README.md

 ## FAQ
 ### Why Vala?
-I had this requirements for the language server:
+I had these requirements for the language server:
 1. Single small binary (Dynamically linked)
 2. Natively compiled
 3. Fast compile times
 4. Highlevel language
 5. Interop with C
-Some would consider rust a good candidate, but 4. is a deal breaker for me, as fast compile times are needed for my style of development and the binaries are really, really big
+Some would consider rust a good candidate, but 4. is a dealbreaker for me, as fast compile times are needed for my style of development and the final binaries are massive.

 C is maybe a bit too low-level for this task.

 Python would have allowed reusing the parser from meson itself, but I don't like to use languages that fail at runtime with e.g. a syntax error

 Using Java + Lsp4j would have been another solution, it would have a dependency on the JVM, thus a high memory usage.
-Using GraalVM to AOT-compile this to a native executable would check all marks except the *small* binary.
-Furthermore I found the documentation of Lsp4j a bit sparse.
+Using GraalVM to AOT-compile this to a native executable would check all marks except the small binary.
+Furthermore, I found the documentation of Lsp4j a bit sparse.

-So my choice fell onto Vala, it checkes all marks, the dependencies like glib, gobject json-glib are basically on every linux desktop.
+So my choice fell onto Vala, it checks all marks, the dependencies like glib, gobject json-glib are basically on every Linux desktop.